chrisschnaars/bubble-tones/readme.md

 Bubble Tones is a generative sound tool that produces a pleasing audio ambiance.

+## Build Your Own

+Feel free to use this as a starting point for your own web/music exploration.
+I can't promise that it's the most elegant app ever built, but hopefully it's good enough to get up and running.

+Clone the repository:
+`git clone git@github.com:chrisschnaars/bubble-tones.git`

+`cd` into the directory:
+`cd bubble-tones`

+Install dependencies:
+`npm install`

+Start the dev server:
+`npm start`

 ## How To Play

 In Bubble Tones, sounds are made when a Bubble hits a wall or the larger bubbles (aka Roadblocks).
 To add a Bubble, just click or tap anywhere on the screen.
 You can add up to six Bubbles at a time.